On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

-To define a morphism between any two Lagrangian objects $L_0$ and $L_1$ in the Fukaya category of a symplectic Landau-Ginzburg model, we need to first position them properly using Hamiltonian perturbations as briefly explained in Remark \ref{rmk:admissible flow}.
-For the notation of this paper, we assume that $L_0$ and $L_1$ are already properly positioned, then we can define morphisms by the usual Floer cochain complexes $CF(L_0, L_1)$ generated by intersection points of transversely intersecting Lagrangians \cite[\textsection 3]{ACLLb}.
-Similarly, assuming that $L_0, \ldots, L_k$ are already in correct position, we have the $A_\infty$-product $\mu^k:CF(L_{k-1}, L_k)\otimes \cdots \otimes CF(L_0, L_1)\to CF(L_0, L_k)$. \begin{remark} Given any two admissible fibered Lagrangians $L_0$ and $L_1$, the Floer cochain complex $CF(L_0, L_1)$ might not be well-defined if they do not intersect transversely, or even when they do, $HF(L_0, L_1)$ might not be invariant under Hamiltonian isotopy because of the noncompact ends.
+\begin{remark} Given any two admissible fibered Lagrangians $L_0$ and $L_1$, the Floer cochain complex $CF(L_0, L_1)$ might not be well-defined if they do not intersect transversely, or even when they do, $HF(L_0, L_1)$ might not be invariant under Hamiltonian isotopy because of the noncompact ends.
 Therefore, the morphism between them in the Fukaya category of $(Y,v)$ is defined to be $CF(\varphi_{\theta_0}(L_0), L_1)$, where $\varphi_{\theta_0}$ is the flow of a Hamiltonian isotopy that preserves the admissibility of the Lagrangians.
-If we use the model where admissible Lagrangians project to radial rays outside of a compact set as introduced in Remark \ref{rmk:thimble like}, then we can choose $\varphi_{\theta_0}$ to be a Hamiltonian perturbation that rotates the ends of $v(L_1)$ to angles greater than that of $v(L_2)$, while still avoid passing the negative real axis as in Figure \ref{fig: ushape_paper5} (see \cite[Lemma 115]{math257b} for more detail).
+If we use the model where admissible Lagrangians project to radial rays outside of a compact set as introduced in Remark \ref{rmk:admissible}, then we can choose $\varphi_{\theta_0}$ to be a Hamiltonian perturbation that rotates the ends of $v(L_0)$ to angles greater than that of $v(L_1)$, while still avoid passing the negative real axis as in Figure \ref{fig: ushape_paper5}.
 Similarly, the product maps $\mu^k:CF(\varphi_{\theta_{k-1}}(L_{k-1}),L_k)\otimes\cdots \otimes CF(\varphi_{\theta_0}(L_0), \varphi_{\theta_1}(L_1))$ are defined using the Hamiltonian perturbed Lagrangians so the ends of $v(L_j)$ get rotated counterclockwise to angles greater than that of $v(L_{j+1})$; see Figure \ref{fig: ushape_paper5} and the leftmost picture in Figure \ref{fig: prism_complex_paper5} for illustrations of $\mu^1$ and $\mu^2$, respectively. \end{remark}